oddprani/Digital-Parking-and-Slot-Booking-Management-System/README.md

-# Firebase Studio
+# ParkSmart

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter for ParkSmart, a Digital Parking and Slot Booking Management System.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.